April · Fair Housing Month

 The realityCity of Tacoma layers additional protections beyond state law.
 As of Jan.
 1, 2026 (Ordinance 29086): just-cause eviction is required; a cold-weather eviction ban runs Nov.
 15 – March 15 for tenants at or below 125% AMI (exemption for owners of 4 or fewer units); and any rent increase over 5% in 12 months triggers a tenant right to relocation assistance upon request.
 Source-of-income rules (state) still apply on top of all of this.

-Your moveWhen advising investor or landlord clients in Tacoma, walk them through the city code — not just state law.
-Point them to the City of Tacoma's "Renting in Tacoma" page for the current rules.
+A fair-housing moveWith investor or landlord clients in Tacoma, an agent following fair housing walks them through the city code — not just state law — and points to the City of Tacoma's "Renting in Tacoma" page for the current rules.
 If the property is outside Tacoma city limits (unincorporated Pierce County, Lakewood, University Place, Fircrest, Puyallup, etc.), the city rules don't apply — but state source-of-income and fair-housing law does.

 The everyday questions